-Weekly ‘General Hospital ‘Spoilers: Jason’s Furious While Carly’s Holding Out Hope
+Weekly 'General Hospital 'Spoilers: Jason's Furious While Carly's Holding Out Hope

 According to SheKnows Soaps, Cyrus may end up regretting his impulsive reaction.
 General Hospital teasers suggest that Jason will put Cyrus in his place quite quickly, although this confrontation won't necessarily resolve anything.

 The new preview also teases steamy moments involving TJ and Molly.
-The pull between Sasha and Brando will intensify, and Alexis’ drunken antics continue to cause drama.
-Maxie will be pushing forward on her wedding plans, and apparently, she becomes something of a bridezilla.
+The pull between Sasha and Brando will intensify, and Alexis' drunken antics continue to cause drama.
+Maxie will be pushing forward on her wedding plans, and apparently, she becomes something of a Bridezilla.

-The General Hospital sneak peek teased that there are developments with Ava, Elizabeth, Jordan, Sam, and others coming as 2021 kicks into full gear as well.
+The General Hospital sneak peek also teased that there are developments with Ava, Elizabeth, Jordan, Sam, and others coming as 2021 kicks into full gear.